Jerome Alexander Magic Minerals*

-I found that the shade matched my skin pretty well, it’s almost translucent.
-The coloured dots look pretty but they’re so tiny, I’m not sure if they’re doing all that much.
-It didn’t cover up my blemishes completely but it did brighten my face, covers redness, evens out my skintone and help set my make-up.
+As it is a translucent powder, there is no colour to it.
+And the coloured dots look pretty but they’re so tiny, I’m not sure if they’re doing all that much?!
+It didn’t cover up my blemishes completely but covers redness, evens out my skin tone and sets my make-up.

 I’ve also noticed that there are some reviews of this product floating around at the moment, they are doing the rounds.
 There’s a misunderstanding that this powder is natural and does not contain nasty chemicals.
-Obviously, the main ingredient is mineral oil (parraffinum liquidum) but I can confirm that the ingredients also lists two forms of parabens, an artificial preservative.
-Depending on who you talk to, parabens are controversially considered as a potentially risky with prolonged use, but the good news is that the company does not test any of their formulations on animals.
+Obviously, the main ingredient is mineral oil (parraffinum liquidum) but on the ingredients, it also lists two forms of parabens, an artificial preservative.

 I’d say that this powder would work best on those with oily skin and a sallow complexion.
-Magic Minerals is available from Argos, Amazon and HighStreetTV for £9.99.
+Jerome Alexander Magic Minerals is available from Argos